Subscribie/redis/README.md

 The key is their stripe connect account id
 The value is their web address

-e.g The shop's (via a cron) report their account id by sending:
+e.g The shop's (via a cron, performs a HTTP post request) to report their account id by sending:

 ```
 set account_abc123hdf https://example.com